 Wear Pact carries a number of clothing pieces from underwear to outerwear for women, men, and kids.

-Speaking from a safety standpoint, Wear Pact carries mainly three types of clothing:
+Speaking from a safety standpoint, Wear Pact carries mainly three types of clothing, made with:

 Only a small percentage of Wear Pact clothing is not GOTS-certified.
 Please read each product’s description page for more information on each garment.